skoolkid/skoolkit/long_description.rst

   memory file
 * use rzxplay.py_ to trace the execution of machine code in an RZX file, and produce a code execution map for sna2ctl.py_
-* use tapinfo.py_ to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
+* use tapinfo.py_ to analyse the blocks in a PZX, TAP or TZX file, and list the BASIC program it contains
 * use rzxinfo.py_ to analyse the blocks in an RZX file, and extract snapshots from it
-* use bin2tap.py_ to convert a snapshot or raw memory file into a TAP file
+* use bin2tap.py_ to convert a snapshot or raw memory file into a PZX or TAP file
 * use bin2sna.py_ to convert a raw memory file into a Z80 or SZX snapshot
 * use snapmod.py_ to modify the register values or memory contents in a Z80 or SZX snapshot